remla25-team3/operation/docs/deployment.md

 # Deployment Documentation

-## Overview

-This document details the deployment structure and data flow in our application.... maybe add overall explanation
+> Links to the repositories cited in this document can be found at the start of the README of this same repository (`operation`)
 ## Project overview

 This project provides a sentiment analysis platform for restaurant reviews.
 Our system is built on a distributed, microservices-based architecture designed for scalability and independent development.
 The project is composed of several distinct repositories, including three core containerized services, two shared libraries, and a model training pipeline.
-Figure 1 illustrates the high-level design and the interactions between these components.
+Here are illustrated the high-level design and the interactions between these components:

 <img src="images/a1.png" alt="Overview" width="1000">